-Okay, so I may be exaggerating a bit here but that’s kind of what Reviewable Income Protection is like.
+Okay, so I may be exaggerating a bit here, but that’s kind of what Reviewable Income Protection is like.

 The insurer is the heavy on the doorstep threatening you with immense financial pain.

-And you might think that’s a weird way for an actual insurance broker to start an article about insurance, but bear with me for a second.
+You might think that’s a weird way for an actual insurance broker to start an article about insurance, but bear with me for a second.

 Insurance is a complicated game between you and the insurer

-The insurer is hoping for the best because it can only “win” the game if you don’t die or get sick.
-Perversely, you only beat the house if you die or get sick and make a claim.
+The insurer hopes for the best because it can only “win” the game if you don’t die or get sick.

 But don’t get me wrong, the insurers get paid very well to take on this risk.
-Insurance is for the greater good but there’s a few quid to be made too.

 Which is madness.

-And sure, the bigwigs in the glass buildings in Ireland aren’t raking in millions as take-home pay but they’re definitely not shy of a few bob.
+And sure, the bigwigs in the glass buildings in Ireland aren’t raking in millions as take-home pay, but they’re definitely not shy of a few bob.

-The state’s benefits are fairly fecking meagre: it caps out at €203 per week and is only guaranteed for 2 years
+Illness benefit is fairly fecking meagre: it caps out at €232 per week and is only guaranteed for 2 years

-Lads, €203.
-Try living on that with any kind of quality of life for an extended amount of time.
+Try living on that with any quality of life for an extended period of time.

-An example: Jim is 45 and in fairly good health.
-He’s just had another kid so has decided to tidy his financials up and get Income Protection.
+He’s just had another kid, so he’s decided to tidy up his financials and get Income Protection.

-Vince is hit by a car when crossing the road and suffers a bad break.
 Complications mean he won’t be able to go back to work for a solid year.

 Ouch.